-Effective date of this contract is s will be the iirsi iuii pay period at least 14 days after raumcamon by the parties.
+Effective date of this contract is will be the first full pay period at least 14 days after ratification by the parties. .

-This agreement signed January 11, 2022 shall remain in effect until December 31, 2023 unless the termination date is extended by mutual agreementand shall be deemed renewed thereafter from year to year unless either party gives written notice to the other of a desire to modify or terminate the same, said notice to be given at least sixty (60) days prior to the expiration date.
+This agreement signed January 11, 2022 shall remain in effect until December 31, 2023, and shall be deemed renewed thereafter from year to year unless either party gives written notice to the other of a desire to modify or terminate the same, said notice to be given at least sixty (60) days prior to the expiration date.

-IN WITNESS WHEREOF, the parties hereto have duly executed this Agreement this 11th day of January, 2022
+IN WITNESS WHEREOF, the parties hereto have duly executed this Agreement this January 11 day of 2022.